anvilglobaldynamics/torque/meta/api-docs/report-inventory-details.md

 { code: VALIDATION_ERROR } // validation error on one of the fields
 { code: APIKEY_INVALID } // the api key is invalid
 { code: INVENTORY_INVALID } // inventory could not be found
+{ code: PREDETERMINER_SETUP_INVALID } //  both productCategoryIdList and productBlueprintIdList are non-empty
 ```

 ### response (on success):